paulgolter/blender-pipeline-integration/README.md

 ### **Operators**

 Operators are a core concept in Blender.
-Every button you can click in the Blender UI is an Operator.
 Most of them are defined in the `C` code.
-It is also possible to register new Operators with Python.
+But it is also possible to register new Operators with Python.
 You can think of them as a interface between your code and Blender.
-This is how you can expose your python code in the Blender UI and make it accessible for Users.
+This is how you can expose your Python code in the Blender UI and make it accessible for Users.

 Operators have 3 main functions that you will spend most time working with.
 There are also others but let's focus on those first.